Nirj2004/Nirj2004/README.md

 - 🔭 I’m currently working at ...
 Microsoft
 - 🌱 I’m currently learning ...
 Vue.js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
-Anything
+Anything about tech.😉
 - 📫 How to reach me: ...
 [Email-ID](nirjharbiswas2004@gmail.com)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I am an Indian.